The Spark Before the Fire: Why Game Environment Is Everything

 Others whisper three-and-out meditation session.

-Some look sleepy until chaos kicks the door in.
+Some look quiet until chaos kicks the door in.

 NFL Play Expectation = Seconds/Play × Possession Count